Charles Fraser (rugby league): Representative career

 In only his second year in first grade with just 15 games to his credit and still aged 18, Fraser was selected for the 1911–12 Kangaroo Tour of England.
 He made his Test debut at full-back against England in the 1st Test of 1911 at Newcastle upon Tyne and played in twenty other tour matches.
-He was the youngest Australian footballer to play Test football (18 years 301 days) when he toured with the 1911-12 Kangaroos until surpassed by Brad Fittler in 1990 and then by Israel Folau in 2007.
+He was the youngest Australian footballer to play Test football (18 years 301 days) when he toured with the 1911–12 Kangaroos until surpassed by Brad Fittler in 1990 and then by Israel Folau in 2007.

 He made his state debut for New South Wales in 1912 against New Zealand.
 He made a further nine state appearances during his career against Queensland or visiting International sides.

 He made ten further Test appearances (at home against the 1914 and 1920 Lions, while touring New Zealand in 1919 and then on his second Kangaroo tour of 1921–22, with fellow Balmain players Reg Latta, Jimmy Craig and Bill Schultz playing seven times at full-back and three times at five-eighth.
 The 1919 touring side of New Zealand was the first Australian full Test side to cross the Tasman.
 With the world still recovering from World War I and in the midst of the deadly Spanish flu pandemic, the team could only find passage to New Zealand on a cockroach and rat-infested cargo ship out of Newcastle harbour.
 Half-way across the Tasman, bites from the ship-bred vermin led to Fraser and Duncan Thompson falling victim to blood-poisoned legs.

 His first appearance as captain of the Kangaroos was the first test of the 1921–22 Kangaroo tour of Great Britain.
 He led the side in all three Tests of that series.

 Post-playing

 He coached Balmain on two separate occasions.

 He coached a Gundagai side to success in a country competition in 1926 before returning to coach the Balmain Tigers in 1932.
 He remained involved with the Balmain club in the 1950s and 1960s as a talent scout and lived at Dock Road, Balmain with wife Veronica for the rest of his long life.
 He told Tom Goodman in the Sun Herald in 1978, "I'm 85 but I'm still a fan.
 I never miss a game at Leichhardt and I go to the S.C.G. for all the big games."
 In the same article Fraser stated that Dally Messenger was greatest player he had ever seen play Rugby League.

-Chook Fraser's favorite hobby was sailing.
+Chook Fraser's favourite hobby was sailing.
 He was a life member of the 18 footer sailing league in Sydney, and was a crew member of several noted boats and skiffs of his era.
 Charles' third son Jim, also an avid sailor, went on to win the 18-footers World Championship in 1958 sailing in "Jantzen Girl."